FREE Summer reading programs and book logs for kids & teens — earn free books & more!!

 image credit: barnesandnoble.com

-One of the most well known summer reading programs, kids ages 1st – 6th grades can read 8 books this summer and turn in their reading journal for a free book!
-The program officially begins May 7th & they have a nice variety of books including picture books, early readers and chapter books.
+One of the most well known summer reading programs, kids ages 1st – 6th grades can read 8 books this summer and turn in the Barnes and Noble 2025 Summer Reading journal to earn a FREE book!
+The program officially begins in early May & they have a nice variety of books including picture books, early readers and chapter books.

-I love that B&N always includes both newer titles (like the Book Scavenger) along with classic books (Ms. Frisby and the Rats of NIMH is one of our all-time faves!) as some of their reading rewards!
+I love that B&N always includes both newer titles (like the The Dragon’s Apprentice and Smile!
+A Graphic Novel) along with classic books (The Tail of Emily Windsnap is one of our all-time faves!) as some of their reading rewards!
+Kids can earn picture books, chapter books and even Level Readers (Pete the Cat’s Family Road Trip is on this year’s list).
 So even if your kids are set on reading the same type of books all summer, they are encouraged to ‘branch out’ to something new when choosing their free item.

-The 2019 #BookYourSummer program runs from May 7th through the end of August – plenty of time to squeeze in some reading!
+The 2025 program runs through the end of August – plenty of time to squeeze in some reading!

 image credit: halfpricebooks.com

-Kids ages 14 and under can participate in the Feed Your Brain summer reading program in June & July.
+Kids can participate in the Summer Camp reading program in June & July.
 Younger kids can be read to while older kids who can read on their own will record their reading time each month.

-The best part — kids & teens earn Bookworm bucks (paper money they can use at a local Half Price Books) so they can buy their favorite books at the store!
+Register online and receive all the details by email or visit your local Half Price Books to pick up a summer reading log.
+You’ll also find coloring pages, a book store scavenger hunt and more on their website.
+The best part — kids earn Bookworm bucks (paper money they can use at a local Half Price Books) so they can buy their favorite books at the store!

 Book bucks are either collected in person when you turn in your book log or are sent to your email account and can be used at your local Half Price Books store.